UAlberta-NLP/SemEval2024-STR/README.md

 # SemEval2024-STR
-Ning Shi, Senyu Li, Guoqing Luo, Amirreza Mirzaei, Ali Rafiei, Jai Riley, Hadi Sheikhi, Mahvash Siavashpour, Mohammad Tavakoli, and Bradley Hauer.
-2024.
-UAlberta at SemEval-2024 Task 1: A Potpourri of Methods for Quantifying Multilingual Semantic Textual Relatedness and Similarity.
+This repository is for the paper UAlberta at SemEval-2024 Task 1: A Potpourri of Methods for Quantifying Multilingual Semantic Textual Relatedness and Similarity.
 In *Proceedings of the 18th International Workshop on Semantic Evaluation (SemEval-2024)*, pages 1798–1805, Mexico City, Mexico.
 Association for Computational Linguistics.

 :trophy: **1st Place on Track A English** among all submitted systems.